Zoom Search Engine FAQ - Features

 Yes.
 Wildcard searches such as "wren*" and "wr?nsoft" will match "wrensoft", etc.

 Yes.
-Purchased editions of Zoom (Standard, Professional, and Enterprise) support the use of plugins (available free for download) to index Word document (.DOC) and Acrobat (.PDF) file types.
-Once you have purchased a license for Zoom, you simply have to download the plugins and install them.
+As of V7, all editions (Free, Professinal, and Enterprise) support the use of plugins to index Word document (.DOC) and Acrobat (.PDF) file types.
+Plugins are now included with the installation of Zoom.
+For V6 and earlier, Plug-ins are only avaliable to purchased editions.
+Users of earlier versions will have to download the plugins and install them.
 See the plugins page for more information.

 There are two parts to the Zoom software.
 The indexer and the search scripts.
 You need to run the indexer at least once to create a set of index file.
 The search script is run each time there is a search performed on the web site.

-However, the indexing must be executed on a computer running Microsoft Windows or a Mac (Mac OSX version is now available for Alpha testing).
+The indexing must be executed on a computer with the indexer installed.
 But you only need to do this every once in a while (depending on how often your website updates).
 However once you have made a set of index files you upload them to just about any machine.
 Unix, Linux, Windows, Mac, etc...

-A Mac version is now available for alpha testing.
+A Mac version is now available starting since V7.

 Note #2: It seems Zoom runs OK on Intel based Mac's that run the Parallels Desktop on OS X. We haven't tested this ourselves but some users have reported it works.